midnightntwrk/midnight-architecture/proposals/XXXX-dynamic-contract-composability.md

 ### 1.4.
 What We Actually Implemented

-This is basically what we've actually implemented.
+This is basically what we've actually implemented, with some exceptions.

-The only exception is that we have not removed top-level impure circuits from programs.
+We have not removed top-level impure circuits from programs.
 The proposed model was that a program was a collection of named contracts.
 The actual model is that a program has an implicit anonymous top-level contract, with contracts nested inside it (is this nesting only one level deep?).